PowerShellCrack/PSAIBDeploymentToolkit/README.md

 ```

-2. _Example:_ to install an application from blob source, say it requires a reboot step and dealing with file dependency like the _example 1_.
+2. _Example:_ to install an application from blob source and say it requires a reboot step while dealing with file dependency like the _example 1_.
 In the **aib.json** you can specify items like:
   - arguments
   - restart